roman-tremmel/Openarray-384-Sampletracker/README.md

 # Openarray-384-Sampletracker
 Copy &amp; Paste solution to import sample information in Quantstudio Software.

-The shiny app is slready deployed and can be found here:
+The shiny app is already deployed and can be found here:

 https://roman-tremmel.shinyapps.io/OR-384-Tracker